 - All the questions are compulsory to attempt.

-The table below shows the exam pattern of Gate General Aptitude and Economics:
+The table below shows the exam pattern of the Gate General Aptitude and Economics:

 GATE Paper | No. of Questions | Maximum Marks | Duration |